 As a single mom with two jobs, I found it difficult to make progress on my high school diploma.
 I was lucky to find daycare so I could come more often to the Learning Center to utilize the textbooks, get help from tutors, and have a quiet place to study.
 Although it was tough, I earned my diploma and transitioned to Fullerton College.
 I couldn't have done it without the support of the Learning Center!

+Guadalupe, NOCE Graduate

-Guadalupe, NOCE Graduate for ways to support its diverse body of students.
+Identification and evaluation in support of student's needs.
+NOCE is continually looking for ways to support its diverse body of students.
 In March 2020, this became extremely important as the needs of NOCE students changed and determining what was needed and putting it in place brought the faculty and staff together.